maximevictor/wikipedia-networks/README.md

     $ runMain wikicycles.parser.WikiXmlConverter WIKI_DUMP/enwiki-20180220-pages-articles.xml.bz2

-    where WIKI_DUMP is the directory in which you saved the Wikipedia dump.
-The result is written to a file enwiki-20180220-pages-articles-pagelinks.csv.
+    where "WIKI_DUMP" is the directory in which you saved the Wikipedia dump.
+The result is written to a file "enwiki-20180220-pages-articles-pagelinks.csv".

     Create a path of first links starting from every article and ending at the first repetition (if a first link is invalid, the second link is used):

     $ runMain wikicycles.analysis.FullPathCreator WIKI_DUMP/enwiki-20180220-pages-articles-pagelinks.csv

-3. The resulting file enwiki-20180220-pages-articles-pagelinks-fullpaths.csv can then be imported with the Mathematica notebook WikiNets.nb to construct and analyse Wikipedia networks of first links.
+3. The resulting file "enwiki-20180220-pages-articles-pagelinks-fullpaths.csv" can then be imported with the Mathematica notebook WikiNets.nb to construct and analyse Wikipedia networks of first links.